River-Mochi/FastBoarding/README.md

 ### Notes

 - save-game safe and safe to remove.
-- `Skip Late Passengers` is still Beta, so test on a copy of a save first until there is more live testing.
+- `Skip Late Passengers` is still Beta, so test on a copy of a save first or disable it.
 - Verbose logging is for testers only and should stay OFF during normal gameplay.

 ### Credits